Great Nonprofit Board Members: Their Qualities and Habits

 The Team at Boardable's portrait The Team at Boardable

-Associations Board Roles & Responsibilities
+Blogs Board Roles & Responsibilities Resources

 What are the most important characteristics to look for in a board member?
 Is it social connections?
 Personal wealth?
 Expertise in a certain area?
 Of course, all these traits are nice to have, but they aren’t the most important.
 A board member with the right “intangibles” can take your organization much further than a well-connected, knowledgeable director who lacks the traits we discuss here.